Austrians: First Austrian Republic

+Under Nazi Germany

-By March 1938, with Nazi governments in control of both Berlin and Vienna, the country was annexed to Germany (Anschluss) as Ostmark.
-In 1942 the name was changed to the "Alpen-und Donau-Reichsgaue" ("Alpine and Danubian Gaue"), thus eradicating any links with a special Austrian past.
+By March 1938, with Nazi government in control of both Berlin and Vienna, the country was annexed to Germany (Anschluss) as Ostmark.
+The total number of Jewish Austrian Holocaust victims was 65,000.
+About 140,000 Jewish Austrians had fled from the country in 1938–39.
+Thousands of Austrians had taken part in serious Nazi crimes (hundreds of thousands of people died in the Mauthausen-Gusen concentration camp alone), a fact which was officially acknowledged by Chancellor Franz Vranitzky in 1992.
 Some of the most prominent Nazis were native Austrians, including Adolf Hitler, Ernst Kaltenbrunner, Arthur Seyss-Inquart, Franz Stangl, Otto Skorzeny, and Odilo Globocnik, as were 40% of the staff at Nazi extermination camps.

-During the war, Austrians' infatuation with Germany faded as Austrian-born Hitler's series of victories ended.
-When social democrat Adolf Schärf, from 1945 party president and vice-chancellor and from 1957 federal president of Austria, was visited by German friends who wanted to talk about post-war government, he spontaneously explained to his surprised visitors, "love for Germany has been put out in Austrians".
-When the allies declared that they would reestablish an independent Austrian state after their victory (the Moscow Declaration of 1943) the only Austrians who heard them were those secretly listening to enemy broadcasts ("Feindsender"), which was a criminal offence and heavily prosecuted.

-Though the Allied forces treated Austria as a belligerent party in the war and maintained occupation of it after the Nazi capitulation, they accepted the Declaration of Independence which Austrian politicians had signed at Vienna's city hall on April 27, 1945, and they made the first national elections possible in the autumn of that year.
-By the end of 1945, Austria, under the supervision of the Allied Council in Vienna, had a democratic parliament and government again, acknowledged by all four allied occupation zones.
+Romani people were also racially targeted in Austria by the Nazis.

+The total number of Austrian military deaths from 1939 to 1945 was 260,000.

 The Austrian resistance to the Nazi rule started with the Anschluss in 1938.
-Historians estimate that there were about 100,000 members of resistance facing 700,000 NSDAP members in Austria.
-The sign of the Austrian resistance was O5, where the 5 stands for E and OE is the abbreviation of Österreich with Ö as OE.
+Historians estimate that there were about 100,000 members of the resistance facing 700,000 NSDAP members in Austria.

-Republic of Austria (1955 to present)
+Second Austrian Republic

+Karl Renner and Adolf Schärf (Socialist Party of Austria [Social Democrats and Revolutionary Socialists]), Leopold Kunschak (Austria's People's Party [former Christian Social People's Party]), and Johann Koplenig (Communist Party of Austria) declared Austria's secession from the Third Reich by the Declaration of Independence on 27 April 1945 and set up a provisional government in Vienna under state Chancellor Renner the same day, with the approval of the victorious Red Army and backed by Joseph Stalin.
+(The date is officially named the birthday of the second republic.)
+At the end of April, most of western and southern Austria was still under Nazi rule.
+On 1 May 1945, the Federal Constitutional Law of 1920, which had been terminated by dictator Dollfuss on 1 May 1934, was declared valid again.
+Though the Allied Powers treated Austria as a belligerent party in the war and maintained occupation of it after the Nazi capitulation, they accepted the Declaration of Independence and made the first national elections possible in the autumn of that year.
+By the end of 1945, Austria, under the supervision of the Allied Council in Vienna, had a democratic parliament and government again, acknowledged by all four Allied occupation zones.

-The end of World War II in 1945 saw the re-establishment of an independent Austria, although the Allied Powers remained in occupation until 1955, when the Austrian State Treaty between Austria and them was signed to end occupation and to regain Austrian sovereignty.
+Allied occupation ended in 1955, when the Austrian State Treaty between Austria and the Allies was signed.

-Immediately after 1945 the majority of Austrians still saw themselves as Germans, as a broader Austrian national identity took time to develop.
+Immediately after 1945, the majority of Austrians still saw themselves as Germans, as a broader Austrian national identity took time to develop.
 In a 1956 survey, 46% of Austrians still considered themselves to be Germans.
 Another survey carried out in 1964 revealed that only 15% of Austrians still considered themselves to be Germans.